Accessing online services

 Many of the groups who are more likely to interact with public services, are also more likely to be without the digital skills needed for everyday life.

-Socially excluded groups tend to be the heaviest users of many government services, yet they are also less likely to be able to use online channels; 40% of benefit claimants have ‘very low digital engagement’ (as measured by the Lloyds Bank UK Consumer Digital Index).
+Socially excluded groups tend to be the heaviest users of many government services, yet they are also less likely to be able to use online channels; 53% of those with very low digital skills are benefit claimants (as measured by the Lloyds Bank UK Consumer Digital Index).

 Related new insights